How to get the parent directory in Python

 Parent directory: /home/user

-The pathlib module provides a modern, object-oriented way to handle filesystem paths.
-Instead of manipulating strings, you create Path objects that come with helpful attributes and methods, making your code cleaner and more intuitive.
+The pathlib module offers a modern, object-oriented way to handle file system paths.
+Instead of manipulating strings, you work with Path objects that come with helpful attributes and methods, making your code cleaner and more intuitive.

-• Creating a Path(__file__) object gives you a powerful representation of the script's location.
+• Creating a Path(__file__) object gives you a representation of the current script's path.

 Using os.getcwd() and directory navigation